StateoftheArt2020/SotA-Space-Apps-2020/README.md

 - Challenge: Putting the 'Art' in Artemis
 - Location: Aaruush - Bangalore
 - Members: Tanya Sabarwal and Piyush Mohan (2)

+Code for Html and Css have been added for the part of Animation.
+(FURTHER CODE TO BE ADDED LATER)